 Coronavirus: Protective Measures Update

 Staff members and guests of the Institute are continuing to work within the limited on-site operation framework.
-Changes to the rules on restricted entry to the Institute and for public and internal events at the Institute apply from 1 July 2020.
+There continues to be limited access to the Institute.
 Scholarships for 2021 have been suspended.

 The Institute building is open for staff members, authorised guest researchers, and to a limited degree for visitors attending events.
 The library is open to staff members and currently authorised guest researchers, but will remain closed to day guests.
 Since 1 July 2020, reading room access is again being granted in particular to Max Planck Scholarship recipients from EU countries and also from Liechtenstein, Norway, Switzerland and the United Kingdom and Northern Ireland.
 The number of reading room spaces remains highly limited (currently 44 spaces).
 Guest researchers from countries other than those listed above unfortunately remain excluded from the Institute.
 The corresponding regulation, which was initially to be applicable until 31 August 2020, has been extended to 28 February 2021.

 Although in an extremely limited fashion, the Institute has as of 1 July again begun to host academic events.
 Internal and external events may take place, either in-person, or as hybrid events (connecting participants to attend an event via video conference).
 External guests may participate in these events on invitation and subsequent to registration.
 All events will be subject to specific hygiene rules and conditions.

 Until further notice, scholarship grants are suspended for 2021, and scholarship applications cannot be submitted.